Guidelines for Partners in Science Grants

 Partners in Science awards are made to colleges and universities and to other qualified research institutions within the Trust’s funding region to enable secondary science teachers to participate in full-time research for eight weeks during the summer.
 Applications are accepted from researchers in the natural sciences at institutions located in areas where the Partners in Science program is available.

 Applications must be submitted through a college or university or other qualified research institution which accepts responsibility for the administration of the award.

 Principal Investigators (Mentors):

-To apply, an investigator must have an active research program as evidenced by grants and/or publications and hold an appointment in a natural science department at a college, university or other qualified institution in the Pacific Northwest (Alaska, Idaho, Montana, Oregon and Washington).
+To apply, a Mentor must have an active research program as evidenced by grants and/or publications and hold an appointment in a natural science department at a college, university, or other qualified institution in the Pacific Northwest (Alaska, Idaho, Montana, Oregon, and Washington).

 Secondary Science Teachers (Partners):

-High school teachers should possess academic qualifications in appropriate disciplines, in most cases a baccalaureate degree or the equivalent in chemistry, physics, biology or earth science.
+Partners should possess academic qualifications in appropriate disciplines, in most cases a baccalaureate degree or the equivalent in chemistry, physics, biology, or earth science.
 Applicants must be a full-time teachers with a high school appointment and be teaching science.
 The teacher and high school would normally be within convenient commuting distance of the research host institution so that a research partnership may continue beyond the eight week summer research periods.